deploytoprod/EMRintro/L3a-SparkSubmit.md

 # Lab 3

 Note: if you skip Lab2, please follow [these instructions](L2a-S3.md) to create the scaffolding needed for Lab3.
-When you finish that, you can continue with the below instructions.
+When you finish that, you can continue with the instructions below.

 # Working with Spark